On the notion of pseudocategory internal to a category with a 2-cell structure: Introduction

+This is a geometrical intuition.
+An algebraic intuition is provided in Proposition \ref{giving a 2-cell structure}.
+It is also possible to put the geometrical analogy into a formal context.
+It is obtained by taking the category whose objects are the straight lines passing through the origin while the morphisms are the points in the plane except the origin.
+The domain and codomain associate to each non-null vector its direction and the composition of two vectors with the same direction is the product of their signed magnitudes as real numbers.
+Then the geometrical vectors in the plane appear in this situation as the codiscrete 2-cell structure.

-For a fixed category, $\mathbf{C}$, we define a 2-cell structure (over $ \mathbf{C}$, as to make it a sesquicategory) and give a characterization of such a structure as a family of sets, together with maps and actions, satisfying some conditions.
-It generalizes the characterization of 2-Ab-categories as a family of abelian groups, together with group homomorphisms and laws of composition as given in \cite{Ch5} and \cite{Ch6} where the (strong) condition
+This article is organized as follows.
+In section \ref{section2} we recall the notions of internal (pre)category, internal (pre)functor and internal (natural) transformation.
+This section is also used to introduce some notation.
+In section \ref{section 3} we consider an arbitrary fixed category, $\mathbf{C}$, and define a 2-cell structure over it, as to make it a sesquicategory.
+We give a characterization of that structure as a family of sets, together with maps and actions, satisfying some conditions (Proposition \ref{giving a 2-cell structure}).
+This characterization generalizes the description of 2-Ab-categories as families of abelian groups, together with group homomorphisms and laws of composition, which may be found in \cite{Ch5} and \cite{Ch6}, except that now, the (strong) condition

-is no longer required.
-A useful consequence is that the example of chain complexes, say of order 2, can be considered in this more general setting.
-Of course, this condition is equivalent to the naturality condition, and the results obtained in \cite{Ch5} and \cite{Ch6} heavily rest on this assumption, so one must be careful in removing it.
-For this we introduce and study the concept of a 2-cell being natural with respect to another 2-cell, and the concept of natural 2-cell, as one being natural with respect to all.
-Next we compare this notions when $\mathbf{C}$ is a category of the form Cat$ \left( \mathbf{B}\right) ,$ of internal categories in some category \textbf{B }, and conclude that if the 2-cell structure is the canonical one (internal transformations, not necessarily natural) then a natural 2-cell corresponds to a natural transformation, and furthermore, it is sufficient to check if a given transformation is natural with respect to a particular 2-cell (from the \textquotedblleft category of arrows"), to determine if it is natural.
+is no longer a requirement.
+A useful consequence of this is the possibility of considering the example of chain complexes, say of order 2, which is treated in section \ref{ex13}.
+The condition $(\ref{cond Dxy=xDy})$ above is equivalent to the naturality condition, and since the results obtained in \cite{Ch5} and \cite{Ch6} rely on this assumption, we have to be careful in removing it.
+With that regard we introduce and study the concept of a 2-cell being natural with respect to another 2-cell (Definition \ref{def nat2cellwrt}), and the concept of a natural 2-cell (Definition \ref{def natcell}), which is natural with respect to all the possible 2-cells whose horizontal composition with it makes sense (section \ref{section 5}).
+There is also an entire section dedicated to a list of examples (section \ref{section 4}).

-We give a general process for constructing 2-cell structures in arbitrary categories, and for the purposes of latter discussions we will restrict our study to the 2-cell structures obtained this way.
-In order to argue that we are not restricting too much, we show that the canonical 2-cell structures over groups and crossed-modules, that are respectively \textquotedblleft conjugations" and \textquotedblleft derivations", are captured by this construction.

-We introduce the notion of cartesian 2-cell structure, in order to consider 2-cells of the form $u\times _{w}v$ that are used in the coherence conditions involved in a pseudocategory.